KHTangent/fjordfursbot/README.md

 - `+modmailset servername [name]` Set what name people should use to send modmail to this server
 - `+addselfassignrole [id]` Makes a role self-assignable for users using the `+getrole`-command
 - `+removeselfassignrole [name]` Removes a role from being self-assignable.
 Note that name is used here, not id.

+### Auto-responses
+Autoresponses are replies the bot makes to specific words or phrases.
+A user can choose to opt out of all responses using a customizable role.
+The following commands are available for admins to manage the auto-responses:
+- `+addautoresponse [trigger] | [e/a] | [response]` Makes the bot respond to `trigger` with `response`.
+The middle parameter should be `e` if the bot should only respond to messages containing only the `trigger`, and `a` if the `trigger` only has to be somewhere in the message.
+ - `+removeautoresponse [trigger]` Remove the autoresponse on `trigger`
+ - `+listautoresponses` Gives a list of all triggers of autoresponses
+ - `+setnoautoresponserole [role id]` Sets a role to opt out of auto-responses.
+A user with this role will never receive an auto-response.

 ----------

 ## Setup